SoCXin/doc/docs/platforms/riscv_gap_extra.rst

 * ``start``, @TODO
 * ``wait``, @TODO

-You can configure "boot mode" and list of upload commands using :ref:`projectconf`.
+You can configure "boot mode" and list of upload commands using :ref:`mips`.
 Default values are:

 * ``board_upload.boot_mode = jtag``